MichelBarnett/Test/iot-hub-device-sdk-c-intro.md

 }
 ```

 This code is boilerplate- meaning it’s the same for any solution.
-This function receives the notification message and takes care of routing it to the appropriate function through the call to **EXECUTE\_COMMAND**.
+This function receives the message and takes care of routing it to the appropriate function through the call to **EXECUTE\_COMMAND**.
 Basically what function is called at this point depends on the definition of the actions in our model…

-When you define an action in your model, you’re required to implement a corresponding function that’s called when your device receives a notification.
+When you define an action in your model, you’re required to implement a corresponding function that’s called when your device receives a message.
 For example, if your model defines this action:

 ```
 WITH_ACTION(SetAirResistance, int, Position)